 All of the values start at 100, and work their way down to 0.
 The terms “old-age” and “pre-fail” are normal.
 Pay attention to the overall assessment, and to how close the values are working towards the failure point, which is typically 0.

 Machine Check Exceptions are hardware failure events, and can be logged with the mcelog program.
-Run this command to install the program:
+Run this command in Ubuntu 17.10 or earlier to install the program:

 sudo apt install mcelog